parallel-finance/Open-Grants-Program/applications/Parallel.md

 ## Development Roadmap :nut_and_bolt:

-This section should break the development roadmap down into milestones and deliverables.
-Since these will be part of the agreement, it helps to describe _the functionality we should expect in as much detail as possible_, plus how we can verify and test that functionality.
-Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.

-Below we provide an **example roadmap**.
-In the descriptions, it should be clear how your project is related to Substrate, Kusama or Polkadot.
-We _recommend_ that the scope of the work can fit within a three-month period and that teams structure their roadmap as 1 milestone ≈ 1 month.

-For each milestone,

-* make sure to include a specification of your software. _Treat it as a contract_; the level of detail must be enough to later verify that the software meets the specification.
 To assist you in defining it, we have created a document with examples for some grant categories [here](../src/grant_guidelines_per_category.md).
 * include the amount of funding requested _per milestone_.
 * include documentation (tutorials, API specifications, architecture diagrams, whatever is appropriate) in each milestone.
 This ensures that the code can be widely used by the community.